-In some respects, it is also obvious that many government procurement professionals are struggling to reconcile this new reality with their experience of the traditional VAR model, where volumes are the key metric, and if you bought large enough, you needed to speak directly to the OEM to get the best deal.
+In some respects, it seems that many government procurement professionals are struggling to reconcile the reality of the procurement landscape with their experience of the traditional value-added reseller (VAR) model.
+For them, volumes were the key metric and if you bought large enough, you needed to speak directly to the original equipment manufacturer (OEM) to get the best deal.

-So the logic is clear – AWS, MSFT, SF and others are here to replace Capita, Fujitsu, Accenture and any other traditional outsourcer as the magnet for 90% of government (and public cash).
+The logic seems clear – AWS, Microsoft and others are here to replace the original behemoths like Capita, Fujitsu and Accenture as the magnet for 90% of government procurers (and public cash).

-As I commented on in other articles, unlike the traditional outsourcers; behemoths, both AWS and MSFT are also creating huge opportunities for SMEs through their advanced, well known and largely trusted partner networks and structured partner engagements.
+Unlike the traditional outsourcers, both AWS and Microsoft are also creating opportunities for SMEs through their advanced and trusted partner networks.

-This of course depends on what you do as an SME.
-If you run a small data centre or co-location facility (called a private cloud), then AWS and Azure are direct threats to your existence, not just in the public sector, but in any area you work in.
+This, of course, depends on the nature of the SME business.
+If you run a small data centre or co-location facility (i.e. a private cloud), then AWS and Microsoft Azure are direct threats to your existence – not just in the public sector, but in any area you work in.
 This is not new, and has been clear for a long time.
-There is nothing that government could, or should, do about that.
+In my view, there is nothing that government could, or should, do about that.
 It may be that this is simply another shift in the tide for businesses working in that space, where the bigger players will simply win out.

-Big players can help increase knowledge and understanding by educating the government by spending more time explaining to government, the potential value of working with their very advanced and very willing partner networks, and this would certainly help create more opportunities and scope for SMEs to grow, while the government is able to take advantage of massive scale and diversity of services that both AWS and MSFT eco-systems offer.
+Big players can help increase knowledge and understanding by educating the government by spending more time explaining to government the potential value of working with their advanced and specialist partners.
+This would certainly help create more opportunities and scope for SMEs to grow, while the government is able to take advantage of the massive scale and diversity of services that both AWS and Microsoft eco-systems offer.

-Smaller, more focussed, niche and specialist providers (full disclosure, Arcus is certainly one), can apply these hyperscale technology platform to newer and harder problems within governments, be entrepreneurial, nimble and hungry.
-If customers understand their value (with the help of the education process driven by the platforms too), then opportunities are vast and everyone wins.
-In fact, we know that Salesforce has decided not to prime or be present on G-Cloud directly, preferring instead to work through partners.
+Smaller, more niche, and specialist providers can apply these hyperscale technology platforms to newer and more complex problems within governments, be entrepreneurial, nimble and ‘hungry’.
+If customers understand their value (with the help of the education process driven by the platforms), then opportunities become vast and everyone wins.
+As an example, Salesforce has decided not to be present on G-Cloud directly, preferring instead to work through partners.
 Perhaps this is a standard worth following for all the larger players.